New to Medicaid? How It Works

 There are 56 different Medicaid programs -- one for each state, the District of Columbia, and the U.S. territories.
 Each Medicaid program may help pay for different types of health care.
 What you pay varies too.
 Any type of care it helps pay for is considered "covered."

 If you have a child who qualifies, Medicaid covers even more.
-You'll get financial help if your child needs to see an eye doctor or needs glasses.
+You may get financial help if your child needs to see an eye doctor or needs glasses.
 Mental health services are covered.
 So is long-term care in your home if your child needs it.

 You can get financial help if your spouse needs to be in a nursing home.
 Long-term care is costly.
 Medicaid can help make sure you have enough money to stay in your home while your spouse gets care elsewhere.